-- Create a plan for salvage operations including a method of debris disposal.
+Create a plan for salvage operations including a method of debris disposal.
 Learn what materials and the specifications regarding composition of materials the landfill nearest your farm will accept, and identify alternatives if needed.
-For disposal of chemicals or other hazardous materials, follow specific procedures to meet U.S. Environmental Protection Agency (EPA) requirements. - For more information about debris disposal following natural disasters, see the EPA Dealing with Debris and Damaged Buildings website, including their Disaster Debris Recovery Tool.
+For more information about debris disposal following natural disasters, see the EPA Dealing with Debris and Damaged Buildings website, including their Disaster Debris Recovery Tool.